fbpx

 Q: What is shamanism?

-A: Shamanism is a spiritual practice that involves connecting with the spiritual world through altered states of consciousness to promote healing, insight, and personal growth.
+A: Shamanism is a spiritual practice that connects the practitioner with the spiritual world through altered states of consciousness for healing, insight, and personal growth.

 Q: What are psychedelics?

 A: Psychedelics are drugs that can alter perception, mood, and cognition.
-Psychedelics can induce altered states of consciousness that are often compared to spiritual or mystical experiences.
+Psychedelics can induce altered states of consciousness which are often compared to spiritual or mystical experiences.

-Q: What is the connection between shamanism and psychedelics?
+Q: What is the relationship between shamanism and psychedelics?

 A: Many shamanic cultures have used psychedelics in their spiritual practices.
-Psychedelics can help shamanic practitioners reach altered states of consciousness necessary for communication with the spiritual realm.
+Psychedelics can help shamanic practitioners attain altered states of consciousness needed to communicate with the spiritual realm.

 Q: What are some examples of psychedelic plants used in shamanic practices?